patrickalynch/solar_trends/README.md

 # Residential Solar PV Installation Trends in Massachusetts
 ## Introduction
 This project shows the trends in the installation of solar photovoltaics throughout the various counties in MA.
-The purpose is to evaluate how the economic turmoil caused by the COVID-19 pandemic affected solar installation trends, in order to inform public policy and the renewable energy industry moving forward in their decision making and planning.
+The purpose is to evaluate how the economic turmoil caused by the COVID-19 pandemic affected solar installation trends in Massachusetts, in order to inform public policy and the renewable energy industry moving forward in their decision making and planning.

 ## Data